 Cognitive factors associated with weight-loss maintenance

-Personality traits and weight loss maintenance
+Personality traits and weight loss and weight loss maintenance

 Personality traits are distinguishing qualities or characteristics that are the embodiment of an individual.
 They are your habitual patterns of behaviour, thoughts, and emotions that are relatively consistent and stable over the years and differ across individuals.
 By influencing behaviour they may play an important role in weight loss and weight loss maintenance.
 Among the various personality traits, ‘novelty-seeking’ is associated with obesity as well as with difficulty in losing weight.
 Novelty seeking is one of the defining characteristics of a ‘sensation-seeking’ personality in humans.
 It has been defined as “the seeking of novel sensations, and the willingness to take physical, social, legal and financial risks for the sake of such experiences.”
 High novelty-seeking scores indicate a strong appetite drive; as a result, binge eaters were found to score high on novelty seeking.
 Studies have shown that obese subjects who were successful in losing more than 10 per cent of their weight scored significantly lower on novelty-seeking than those who did not manage to lose that much weight; high scores in novelty-seeking are associated with less success in achieving behavioural therapy-induced weight loss.